au-ts/cogent/docs/surface.rst

 are of exactly the same syntax as regular records.
-As a consequence of its lightweightness, we can construct and deconstruct (by means of pattern matching) unboxed records, just as what we do on tuples (see below for tuples).
+As a consequence of its lightweightness, we can construct and deconstruct (by means of pattern matching) unboxed records, just as what we do on tuples (see :ref:`product-types` for tuples).

 E.g.,

 ::

     #{x : A, y : B}    -- type
     #{x = e1, y = e2}  -- expression or pattern
     a.x                -- member
     a {x = f}          -- take and put, same as regular records

-About its kinding rules: the wrapper per se has non-linear kind (K2).
-If any linear fields are present (untaken), then the unboxed record becomes linear (K1).
+About its *permission* rules (see :ref:`permissions`): the wrapper per se is non-linear (i.e. shareable and discardable).
+If any linear fields are present (untaken), then the unboxed record becomes linear.
 Member operation can only be used if there're no linear fields inside, or the unboxed record is banged (``!``).

 Unboxed abstract types